English Comprehension

 Custom profiles allow users to include as much or as little information as they want, including pictures.
 You can connect with friends and acquaintances by sending and accepting friend requests on the platform.

 There have been concerns with how Facebook handles privacy and who receives the information it collects about individuals.
-The information users willingly supply, as well as other information Facebook gleans from users’ activities on its platform, is significant.
+The information that users willingly supply, as well as other information that Facebook gleans from users’ activities on its platform, is significant.

 YouTube